Beltway JGT Frequently Asked Questions

 What Is Included in My Membership?

-Your ability to online register for ALL Beltway JGT events regardless of location.
-Members will also receive yearly membership gifts including Beltway JGT Towels, Bag Tags, Hats and/or similar tee gift.
+Your ability to online register for ALL Beltway JGT events regardless of location or region in which you live.
+Members will also receive yearly membership gifts including Beltway JGT Towel, Bag Tag, and divot tool with ball marker and/or similar tee gift.

 What Form of Payment Does Beltway JGT Take for Membership & Tournament Registrations?